hemantaph/gwsnr/docs/performancesummary.md

 | **CPU (jax)** | Apple M2 Pro, 10-core CPU | 187 | 352x, 2372x |
 | **CPU (numba)** | Apple M2 Pro, 10-core CPU | 193 | 341x, 2298x |

-The GPU acceleration with `jax` (`mlx`) achieve remarkable speedups of over 5000x (4000x) compared to the `bilby` baseline, especially beneficial for longer BNS waveforms.
+The GPU acceleration with `jax` (or `mlx`) achieve remarkable speedups of over 5000x (or 4000x) compared to the `bilby` baseline, especially beneficial for longer BNS waveforms.
 Even CPU-based implementations using JAX and Numba demonstrate speedups of several thousand times, highlighting the method's exceptional efficiency across different hardware configurations.

 **Practical Impact:** In the `ler` package, `gwsnr` is used for SNR computation of sampled events (e.g., BNS) in batches of 100,000 to 1 million events to determine detection rates based on SNR thresholds.
 The cumulative speedup can save more than 1 hour 13 minutes 55.46 seconds of computation time compared to traditional methods.

-### With Config-2
+### Performance Scaling

 <figure align="center">
   <img src="_static/interpolation_speed_test.png" alt="Partial SNR Parameter Dependencies" width="400"/>